google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 However, applying a perspective value to the scrolling element messes around with this process: it changes the matrices that underpin the scroll transform.
 Now a scroll of 300px may only move the children by 150px, depending on the `perspective` and `translateZ` values you chose.
 If an element has a `translateZ` value of 0 it will be scrolled at 1:1 (as it used to), but a child pushed in Z away from the perspective origin will be scrolled at a different rate!
 Net result: parallax motion.
 And, very importantly, this is handled as part of the browser’s internal scroll machinery automatically, meaning there’s no need to listen to `scroll` events or change `background-position`.

-## A Fly In the Ointment: Mobile Safari
+## A fly in the ointment: Mobile Safari

 There are caveats to every effect, and one important one in the case of transforms is about the preservation of 3D effects to child elements.
 If there are elements in the hierarchy between the element with a perspective and its parallaxing children, the 3D perspective is "flattened", meaning the effect is lost.